 According to Danish legislation, aliens are as a general rule not permitted to work in Denmark without previously obtaining a work permit, but section 24 of the Executive Order on Aliens’ Access to Denmark (Aliens Order) contains a list of occupations for which a work permit is not required.
 You can see more about which groups of service providers are exempt from the work permit requirement by reading the provision here (Danish text).
 Thus, a Turkish citizen who wishes to provide a service in Denmark must ensure that the service he/she intends to provide is included in section 24 of the Danish Aliens Order, as he/she will otherwise need a work permit.
 In case of the latter the work permit must be obtained prior to entering Denmark.

 If the duration of the service, which the Turkish citizen is to perform in Denmark, exceeds 90 days, the visa-exemption cannot be referred to as grounds for visa free entry, as a visa free stay, according to Schengen law, may only last up to a maximum of 90 days in any 180-day period (according to article 20(1) of the Schengen Convention, an alien who is exempt from visa requirements may reside in Denmark and the other Schengen countries for a period of up to 90 days in any 180-day period).
-Thus, in this case, the Turkish citizen who wishes to provide a service must apply for a residence and work permit at the Immigration Service prior to entering Denmark.
+Thus, in this case, the Turkish citizen who wishes to provide a service must apply for a residence and work permit at the Danish Agency for International Recruitment and Integration (SIRI) prior to entering Denmark.

 Turkish citizens who wish to enter Denmark for the purpose of a family visit, tourism etc. will continue to be required a visa in order to enter and stay in Denmark.